fanjunkai1/DCL/README.md

 All videos in these datasets are initially recorded at a resolution of 1920×1080.
 After applying distortion correction and cropping based on the intrinsic parameters K of the GoPro 11 camera (calibrated by us), the resolutions of GoProHazy and DrivingHazy are 1600×512.

 1. **Camera Calibration**.
-Download the chessboard image set, and place the data in the ./calibrate folder, then run the following command:
+Download the chessboard image set from [here](https://drive.google.com/drive/folders/12b_XvtUs7oc9HjfoS1JepmUJC2eI18vm), and place the data in the `./calibrate folder`, then run the following command:

 ```bash
 python calibrate.py